pote/gpm-testing-package/README.md

 ## What's this?

 Remember [gpm](https://github.com/pote/gpm)?
-The Awesome minimalistic package version manager for Go?
+The package version manager for Go?

 Ok, this package is only intended to be used in the test suite for gpm, that's why you'll see pretty much only a Version function and a lot of git tags.